Syed Ali Shah Geelani conferred highest civilian award of Pakistan

 Besides demanding that the Government of Pakistan felicitates Syed Ali Shah Geelani with Nishan-e-Pakistan, the Senate also called upon the State to rename the proposed ‘Pakistan University of Engineering and Emerging Technologies’ as ‘Syed Ali Shah Geelani University of Engineering and Emerging Technologies.’
 The proposed university will be built near the Prime Minister House in Islamabad.

-Further, the resolution demanded that the life and struggle of terrorist Geelani be included in the educational curriculum at federal and province level.
+Further, the resolution demanded that the life and struggle of radical separatist Geelani be included in the educational curriculum at federal and province level.

 Syed Ali Shah Geelani ‘quits’ Hurriyat